The northern half of Death Valley National Park is much less visited than the Badwater - Furnace Creek area

 it is 38 miles along CA 190 to Ubehebe Crater, a deep depression formed by volcanic eruptions about 2,000 years ago.
 The long drive (on the 'North Highway') serves to emphasise just how much land is contained within the National Park, passing a seemingly never-ending sequence of dark, twisted, rocky hills on one side and vast sandy plains on the other.

 - a steep limestone gorge with a rough, rocky track (sometimes partly closed in winter) running through it towards road 374.
 Apart from a short section leading to the canyon entrance, the route is one-way; the direction of travel is east to west.

 One location well-worth visiting is Mesquite Flat

 , just north of Stovepipe Wells village - here is found the largest collection of sand dunes in the valley.
 They can be explored on foot or by driving along an unpaved road that crosses the southeast corner, though this has been closed in recent years.
-The colours and contours are especially spectacular at sunrise or sunset, and when seen from along entrance road 374, which is high enough for a good overall perspective view.
+The colors and contours are especially spectacular at sunrise or sunset, and when seen from along entrance road 374, which is high enough for a good overall perspective view.
 There are plenty of active lizards in the dunes including the fast running zebra tailed species as well as many sidewinder rattlesnakes which are primarily nocturnal and spend most of the daylight hours hiding from the hot sun.

 35 miles to the north along the main park drive, an unpaved track branches off the paved side road to Ubehebe Crater